spcourse/python/en/tuples/10 tuples.md

 	{('John', 'Smith'): 5551234}

-Storing several things together as a dictionary key is quite common and is another situation where you really need a tuple and cannot use a list.
+Storing several things together as a dictionary key is quite common and is another situation in which you really need a tuple and cannot use a list.

 This concludes this introduction on tuples.